andreasmhallberg/readingnotes/README.md

 The actual notes referencing the content of the article or book are organized as nested lists.

 Page reference are given at the end of lines.
-No page reference at the end of a line means that it is on the same page as previous.
+No page reference at the end of a line means that it is on the same page as previous item.

 When the original wording is important (and also when I have been lazy) it is quoted rather then summarized.
-Longish quotes are in block quotes (marked in markdown with initial `>`) nested (with indentation) under a list item with a very brief summary of the quote.
+Longish quotes are in block quotes (marked in markdown with initial `>`) nested (with indentation) under a list item which presents a very brief summary of the quote.
 This summary of the quote is intended to make the content quickly skimmable.

 Material in square brackets are my comments.

-Lists and tables are quoted in markdown format.
+Lists and tables are sometimes quoted in markdown format.

 ### Keywords

 At the end of each file one or more keywords are listed.
 Each keyword begins with `@` and is on a new line.
-See `keywords.md` for a list of keywords.
+See the file `keywords.md` for a list of keywords.

 Hyphens are used in place of spaces in keywords.

 Colon is used for sub-keywords.
 Primarily this is used for varieties of Arabic, e.g. `@Arabic:Egyptian`.

 Keywords are added by me and are not those of the original author.
+There are some inconsistencies in how they are applied.

+## Searching

+To search for a term in the notes, type in the search term at the top of [the repo page](https://github.com/andreasmhallberg/readingnotes) and choose "In this repository".